 This mini-course has a ‘flipped’ classroom.
 Before class each week, you are expected to watch pre-recorded video lectures on the content for that week.
 During in-person class, you can ask questions about the week’s content, and work on the week’s assignment for your project, with help from instructors and peers.
 Given the limited number of spots we can offer, students admitted to RATP are expected to attend all in-person classes (with exceptions/accommodations made for illness, religious observance, etc.).
 If you are interested in the pre-recorded videos but can’t attend in-person, get in touch with the instructor mentioned below.

-The RATP in FAll 2023 will be held Mondays at 3:30 to 5pm in Goddard 200, from October 9 to November 13.
+The RATP in Spring 2024 will be held Fridays from 10:00am to 11:30am in Goddard 200, from February 16 to March 29.
 The course will be run by MindCORE Associate Director of Cognitive Science Russell Richie.
 Apply using the form below.
-Applications are due Friday Sept 22, 11:59pm.
+Applications are due Friday Feb 2, 11:59pm.